Once upon a last quarter, a marketer walked into the woods.

 The part where Goldilocks actually solves the problem.

 Individual metrics are a start.
-Brand Health is the whole meal.
+Brand health is the whole meal.

 Awareness and Sentiment